 Some people may also experience night sweats and may wake up frequently during the night to urinate.

-These repeated sleep interruptions can make you feel very tired during the day.
-Usually, you have no memory of your breathing interrupted, so you may not be aware that you have a problem.
+These repeated sleep interruptions can make you feel exhausted during the day.
+Usually, you have no memory of your breathing is interrupted, so you may not know that you have a problem.

 When to see the doctor

 Consult your doctor if you think you might have this syndrome.

 The doctor can review other possible reasons for your symptoms and can evaluate an evaluation of your sleep that will be carried out through a local sleep center.